intel/intel-iot-refkit/doc/system-update.rst

 customization.
 Also check the :file:`howtos/OSTree.rst` for more instructions and tips on how to use OSTree for system updates.

-In development images, the default is to use a generated GPG key from :file:`tmp-glibc/deploy/gnupg/` and a "permanent" OSTree repository in :file:`tmp-glibc/deploy/ostree-repo/`.
+In development images, the default is to use a pregenerated GPG key from the pregenerated GPG keyring in :file:`meta-refkit-core/files/gnupg` and a "permanent" OSTree repository in :file:`tmp-glibc/deploy/ostree-repo/`.
 In other words, removing :file:`tmp-glibc` really starts from scratch.

 Extra work is necessary when images from previous builds are still meant to be updateable:

-#.
-The GPG key must be stored elsewhere (see ``OSTREE_GPGDIR`` and
-   ``OSTREE_GPGID``).
 #.
 The public OSTree repo must be stored elsewhere (see ``OSTREE_REPO``) *or*
 #. after a successful build, the new commit in :file:`tmp-glibc/deploy/ostree-repo/`
    must be moved to a different, more permanent OSTree repo with the